D3Engineering/d3-ti-kit/README.md

 ## Modifying the Demo

 Aside from the configuration changes in the previous section, the only other change that can be made to the demo is to alter the MobileNetV2 model to recognize defects in a different set of objects.
 The basic process involves acquiring a new set of training images and using them to retrain and recompile the model.
 To speed up the process, transfer learning1 can be used whereby the existing demo model is used as a starting point.
 The details of training convolutional neural networks are beyond the scope of this document.
 But at a high-level there are two basic options for retraining the MobileNetV2 model used in the demo: train and compile locally on the host system or train and compile in the cloud using AWS SageMaker Neo.
-For deploying the model to the target from SageMaker, an option is to use [AWS Greengrass](https://aws.amazon.com/greengrass/ml/) These options are depicted below.
+For deploying the model to the target from SageMaker, an option is to use [AWS IoT Greengrass](https://aws.amazon.com/greengrass/ml/) These options are depicted below.

 ![Figure 6: Flowchart for Retraining the Demo Model](docs/media/retrain_flow.png)